How to broadcast YouTube from Windows to DLNA ?

 |They are generally provided to the client on the basis of pay-as-you-go||They are generally provided to the client on the basis of Licenses and Ongoing Maintenance|

 |Headless CMS is reactive in the sense that it manages the content and simply sits and waits to see how the user wants that content.
 Let us say in the form of API, HTML, XML, and so on.So, Headless content can be repurposed and presented through multiple different mediums.||Traditional content management systems (CMS) are proactive in that they prepare content for presentation and push it into the delivery environment.
 As a result, the emphasis here is primarily on presentation.|

 Ans: Yes, headless CMS will sure be the future of CMS.As we know that content is king and valuable content is need everywhere in every type of device varying from the web, mobile, tablets, and IoT devices.
 Currently, most of the CMS are traditionally based which mostly generates web-based content and cannot provide the content to emerging IOT devices so people who know the value of IoT in the future are demanding headless CMS.
 Headless CMS is API-based CMS and API provides data in JSON /XML format which can be used by nearly all types of devices.

 Ans: Headless CMS is also called CMS API because in Headless CMS content is provided through API and you can use API and create your own presentation layer for displaying the content.

-Ans: No, headless CMS and decoupled CMS have few different properties.
+Ans: No, headless CMS and decoupled CMS have a few different properties.

-There is a various plugin available like the Headless CMS plugin by Imran Sayed.
+There is various plugins available like the Headless CMS plugin by Imran Sayed.

 Learn WordPress React Headless CMS click here.